-The foregoing estimates constitute good faith estimates only.
-The actual principal amount of the Bonds issued and sold, the true interest cost thereof, the finance charges thereof, the amount of proceeds received therefrom and total payment amount with respect thereto may differ from such good faith estimates due to (a) the actual date of the Bonds being different than the date assumed for purposes of such estimates, (b) the actual principal amount of Bonds sold being different from the Estimated Principal Amount, (c) the actual amortization of the Bonds being different than the amortization assumed for purposes of such estimates, (d) the actual market interest rates at the time of sale of the Bonds being different than those estimated for purposes of such estimates, (e) other market conditions, or (f) alterations in the District's financing plan, or a combination of such factors.
-The actual date of sale of the Bonds and the actual principal amount of Bonds sold will be determined by the District based on the need for project funds and other factors.
-The actual interest rates borne by the Bonds will depend on market interest rates at the time of sale thereof.
-The actual amortization of the Bonds will also depend, in part, on market interest rates at the time of sale thereof.
-Market interest rates are affected by economic and other factors beyond the control of the District.
+Attention is directed to the fact that the foregoing information constitutes good faith estimates only.
+The actual interest cost, finance charges, amount of proceeds and total payment amount may vary from the estimates above due to variations from these estimates in the timing of bond sales, the amount of 2019A Refunding Bonds sold, the amortization of the 2019A Refunding Bonds sold and market interest rates at the time of each sale.
+The date or dates of sale and the amount of 2019A Refunding Bonds sold will be determined by the District based on need for project funds and other factors.
+The actual interest rates at which the 2019A Refunding Bonds will be sold will depend on the bond market at the time of each sale.
+The actual amortization of the 2019A Refunding Bonds will also depend, in part, on market interest rates at the time of each sale.
+Market interest rates are affected by economic and other factors beyond the District's control.